How to use and create purchase prices?

 If you want to create new purchase prices download this excel sheet. purchase prices import sample

-Step 2: create the csv file which needs to be import
+Step 2: create the csv file which needs to be imported

 Step 3: import the csv file from the purchase prices list page